cplmakerlab/cplmakerlab.github.io/README.md

 ### Content is stored as Markdown or HTML files (.md or .html)

-Things like pages and blog posts are stored in [Markdown](https://cplmakerlab.github.io/markdown) files that end in .md or .html.
+Things like pages and blog posts are stored as HTML files or [Markdown](https://cplmakerlab.github.io/markdown) files that end in .md.
 At the top of each file is a section for storing special page metadata such as title, date and categories called Jekyll Frontmatter.
 Standalone pages are stored in the root directory or ```/_site_pages```, while blog posts are stored in the ```_posts``` directory.
 Content other than a page or a blog post must be stored in a collections directory.
 For instance the collection ```_guides``` contains how-to guides.

 ### Data is stored as YAML files (.yml)